RG Student Organizing Fellowship

 - Design and facilitate college-specific RG trainings (virtually or in-person), resources, toolkits, and curriculum

-- Support the planning of workshops, open houses, praxis (core program of RG student groups), and other events/programs on college campuses
+- Support the planning of workshops, open houses, praxis (a core program of RG student groups), and other events/programs on college campuses

 - Offer 1-1 troubleshooting sessions for individual campus leaders around issues such as